winglang/wing/docs/contributing/999-rfcs/2023-10-01-workloads.md

 The default behavior for `tf-aws` should be to create a dedicated EKS cluster for the app (P1) but users should be able to point to an existing EKS cluster through platform configuration options (P2).

+## Autoscaling

+> Reqtag: `c:autoscaling`

+It should be possible to define autoscaling parameters for a workload.

+Further research is needed to determine the desired degrees of freedom and default behavior.
+Ideally the default should "just work" and scale up and down elastically based on best practices and common metrics.

 ## Preflight object bindings